EMD GP40-based passenger locomotives: GP40P

 Thirteen GP40Ps were built in October 1968 for the Central Railroad of New Jersey (CNJ) and paid for by the New Jersey Department of Transportation (NJDOT).
 The CNJ put the units in service on the Raritan Valley Line and the North Jersey Coast Line.

 The CNJ's passenger operations were transferred to NJDOT in 1976 (with Conrail operating them under contract), and in 1983 New Jersey Transit assumed operating passenger rail service in the state.
 Shortly after, the steam generator, which had occupied the flat end of the locomotive's long hood, was replaced with a diesel HEP generator, and the units were reclassified as GP40PH.
-They would later be rebuilt as GP40PH-2 units in 1991–92.
+They were later rebuilt as GP40PH-2 units in 1991–92.

+GP40P-2

 Southern Pacific ordered a Dash-2 variant of the GP40P; only three of these were ever built.
 After the conclusion of passenger service, they were repurposed for freight use.
-All three units are still in service, with two being sent to the Union Pacific Railroad and the remaining one to the Indiana Harbor Belt Railroad.
+All three units are still in service, with two being retained by the Union Pacific Railroad and the remaining one sold to the Indiana Harbor Belt Railroad.

 GP40FH-2

 In 1987, New Jersey Transit and Metro-North ordered a set of GP40 locomotives called GP40FH-2s, which were completed by Morrison Knudsen between 1987 and 1990.
 These locomotives combine the standard cab and frame of a GP40 with the cowl from an ex-Burlington Northern F45 locomotive.
 A total of 21 units of this type were built; 15 were delivered to New Jersey Transit, and the remaining six were for Metro-North.

 As of late 2016, only the Metro-North units remain in service, rebuilt as GP40FH-2Ms.
 All NJT GP40FH-2 locomotives have been retired following the delivery of the ALP-45DP.
 Five units were rebuilt into MPI MP20B switchers in 2008.
 Seven NJT units were purchased by Iowa Pacific Holdings and three of those were designated for use on the Hoosier State between Chicago and Indianapolis before Amtrak took over operations again on January 30, 2017.
 The rest of the units have been sold to various other operators.

-In July 2018, Metro-North Rail Commuter Council's vice chairman announced that the agency is considering purchasing 15 Siemens Charger locomotives to replace the current fleet of locomotives for the Port Jervis Line.